 It’s best to go with the direction of your Siberian’s fur as going against the grain can irritate your kitty.

 Some Siberian owners like to avoid brushing the tail and the mane in order to maintain that sharp Siberian look.
-Even if you decide to brush your entire Siberian, keep in mind that the tail fur does grow more slowly so you may want to brush it less frequently.
+What’s unique about Siberian Cats and shedding is that their tail fur does not shed as often and grows more slowly than other cats so you may want to brush it less frequently in order to keep it at its poofiest!

 The Best Cat Brushes to Buy

-There are many types of cat brushes available, including:
+There are many types of cat brushes available (chewy.com has an excellent selection), including:

 Pin Brushes – For medium to long-haired cats that have wide-set teeth that are less aggressive than deshedding tools.